Paulo-D2000/PyCFD_0/README.md

 *FFmpeg -> https://ffmpeg.org/download.html

 Use:
 Create one folder called "out"
 Run and wait :)

+*(Check the out folder for cmap reference)*